-‘Tis the season for al fresco brunches, shorter hemlines, no-makeup makeup, and if you’re hanging with my crew, #roseallday.
-Rosé wine has become the unofficial BFF for celebrating the longer days, and I think it’s safe to say that rosé wines have officially earned its “summer water” badge of honor for good reason.
+‘Tis the season for al fresco dinners, shorter hemlines, no-makeup makeup, and the best rosé wines.
+Over the past few years, rosé has risen to become the unofficial BFF for celebrating the longer days and nights, and I think it’s safe to say that rosé wines have officially earned their “summer water” badge of honor—and with good reason.

 This classic party wine is proof that it doesn’t have to be expensive to taste good.
 It’s a dry, classic Provençal-style rosé from the south of France.
 The grenache blend is light, fanciful, and doesn’t take itself too seriously.
 Notes of ripe strawberry, citrus, and stone fruits will make it your go-to for Sunday brunch and picnics.
 It even comes in cans if you need to sneak it to the beach!